Call Before You Dig / Call Before You Cross

 McCully Natural Gas Field Development Gathering System Pipelines and Main Transmission Pipeline

-Proponents must notify Corridor Resources of the nature and schedule of the proposed ground disturbance by calling the “Call-Before-You-Dig” line (1-800-880-5705) two business days in advance of the proposed ground disturbance.
+Proponents must notify Headwater of the nature and schedule of the proposed ground disturbance by calling the “Call-Before-You-Dig” line (1-800-880-5705) two business days in advance of the proposed ground disturbance.
 Proponents will be asked to provide a detailed description of the location and nature of the proposed ground disturbance, including equipment to be used, duration of activity, etc.

 These ground disturbances include:

 - Forestry cutting and removal